Nlight91/Dyson-Sphere-Program-chain-manipulation/README.md

         >>> Product("Iron_Ingot", 1, 1, Iron_Ore=1)
         >>> Product("Magnetic_Coil", 2, 1, Magnetic_Ring = 2, Copper_Ingot = 1)

+        If you want to add a product, you add these commands at the bottom of this script rather than the console, otherwise your additions will be forgoten when you close the console

     II.
 Nodes :
     -----------
         a.
 Creating a chain :